Tandy474/EA_Hybrid_Quiz/README.md

 | AR5  | Clear error messages.  |

 _Accessibility Requirements Table 2_
-+These choices support inclusive use by EA staff and delivery partners with diverse needs.
++ These choices support inclusive use by EA staff and delivery partners with diverse needs.

 ### Non-Functional Requirements